apache/openwhisk-pluggable-provider/README.md

-# OpenWhisk Pluggable Event Provider
+# Apache OpenWhisk Pluggable Event Provider

 This projects contains a pluggable trigger feed event provider for Apache OpenWhisk.
 It has a plugin architecture that allows event sources to be integrated without having to re-write or maintain generic boilerplate.
 Event sources just need to implement a simple interface, exposed as a Node.js module.